 The directors are responsible for the other information.
-The other information comprises the directors' statement of responsibility, declaration by company secretary, audit and risk committee report and the directors' report as required by the Companies Act of South Africa, which we obtained prior to the date of this report, and the Annual Integrated Report.
-Other information does not include the consolidated and separate financial statements and our auditor's report thereon.
+The other information comprises the information included in the 96-page document titled "Transpaco Limited 2019 June Integrated Annual Report", which includes the directors' statement of responsibility, declaration by company secretary, audit and risk committee report, the directors' report as required by the Companies Act of South Africa as well as the 2019 June integrated annual report and shareholder analysis.
+The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.